lola-tech/graphql-kimera/packages/graphql-kimera-docs/docs/tutorial-mutations.md

 As you may now remember, `personas` is a field that accepts arguments, which prompted us to implement a resolver factory (ie. a function that returns a resolver function) for it.
 The builder for the `cities` field is just an Array.

-This means that when building the `Query` type data tree (the one that gets passed down as the `cache` argument in our `buildMocks` function), Mirage sets static values only for fields without any arguments.
+This means that when building the `Query` type data tree (the one that gets passed down as the `cache` argument in our `buildMocks` function), Kimera sets static values only for fields without any arguments.

 However, when a field meets the following two conditions...

 - the field has arguments,
-- and Mirage can find a resolver factory in an Object Type builder for it, ...the value set in the `cache` for the field is the resolver function.
+- and Kimera can find a resolver factory in an Object Type builder for it, ...the value set in the `cache` for the field is the resolver function.

 In our case, our `personas` field from the `Query` type is a field with arguments, and Miage can find a resolver factory function for it in the `Query` Object Type Builder, so it sets its value to the `personasResolver` function.

 That explains our `cache.personas is not iterable` error, since the spread operator works on [iterables](https://javascript.info/iterable), and the `personasResolver` function is not an iterable.
-For these cases, Mirage adds a handy `getData` function on the resolver function that allows us to get the data.
+For these cases, Kimera adds a handy `getData` function on the resolver function that allows us to get the data.

 ```javascript
 // ...